asenarana/Glitch/REFERENCE.md

 ### public void OpenDoor( float amount, int count);
 __amount:__ amount to rotate in each frame given as euler angles

-__count:__ number of frames to perfom rotation
+__count:__ number of frames to perfom the action

 Rotates the door object on the y-axis in positive direction.
-It calls the SetStatus() function of the ControllerScript when the rotation is done.
+It calls the SetStatus() function of the ControllerScript when the action is done.

 ### public void CloseDoor(float amount, int count);
 __amount:__ amount to rotate in each frame given as euler angles

-__count:__ number of frames to perfom rotation
+__count:__ number of frames to perfom the action

 Rotates the door object on the y-axis in negative direction.
-It calls the SetStatus() function of the ControllerScript when the rotation is done.
+It calls the SetStatus() function of the ControllerScript when the action is done.

 # Eye Script